Farmer122/Migration-Model-MDP/README.md

 ### Abstract:

 The reasons for migration decision are extremely complex.
-Classical models of mi- gration reason that these decisions are driven by push-pull mechanisms.
-However, these models often fail to explain why two seemingly identical individuals with sim- ilar push and pull factors may produce differing migration behaviours.
+Classical models of mi gration reason that these decisions are driven by push-pull mechanisms.
+However, these models often fail to explain why two seemingly identical individuals with similar push and pull factors may produce differing migration behaviours.
 To address this discrepancy, we turn to behavioural economics for insight.
 In this paper, I develop a dynamic micro-migration choice model in which present-biased agents attempt to solve their migration decision problems under uncertainty.
 This model